-Campbell Tract Loop National Recreation Trail Professional Review and Guide
+Campbell Tract Loop National Recreation Trail Professional Guide

 "Conveniently located within Anchorage, the Campbell Tract Loop fits into most any schedule.
 An easy hike for the entire family, the level and well-maintained trail passes through prime wildlife habitat and along scenic Campbell Creek.
 It also passes the Campbell Creek Science Center, an outdoor education center that’s visited by thousands of Anchorage school children each year.